madetech/blog/posts/building-an-agile-team.md

 A common problem we've found working with clients is that team members are often not committed 100% to a particular team.

 Often team members will be pulled from one team to another to help out with a problem.
 Sometimes team members are actually committed to both teams.
-We try and stop this as soon as we can as it completely breaks focus.
+We try to stop this as soon as we can as it completely breaks focus.

-We try and ensure goals are broken down enough so that we can finish one goal before switching focus onto another.
+We try to ensure goals are broken down enough so that we can finish one goal before switching focus onto another.
 This means a team member will be at most busy for a couple of days before being able to move to another team to provide their expertise.

 ### Ronin engineers

-A similar problem is that of the ronin engineer, or more simply a teamless engineer.
+A similar problem is that of the ronin engineer, or more simply, a teamless engineer.
 They are usually in charge of a piece of technology rather than working within a team.

 Service desk type system operations is a variant of the ronin.
 This is where you have a team dedicated to a technology rather than a team such as infrastructure or deployments.
-We try and move these engineers into a single team.
+We try to move these engineers into a single team.
 We also try and knowledge share their expertise as soon as possible so they do not become a blocker for other teams when they are busy.